Disney’s Animal Kingdom Quick Service Dining Guide

 They usually offer the latest popcorn bucket like the baby Simba one below.

 If you aren’t familiar, guests can purchase a “length of stay” popcorn bucket and pay a minimal charge to have it refilled with fresh popcorn during their vacation.
-If you have a place to store your popcorn bucket (aka a stroller) easily, it seems to be a fairly decent deal.
+If you have a place to store your popcorn bucket (aka a stroller) quickly, it seems to be a fairly decent deal.

 Trilo Bites is located on the main walkway from Discovery Island into Dinoland.
 This Animal Kingdom quick service has a walk-up window with no seating area.